Enhance Your Undergraduate Degree with a Master’s in One Year*

 **According to the Bureau of Labor Statistics, civil engineers, mechanical engineers, and engineering managers, reported median wages between 9 and 13 percent more for workers who had a master’s degree compared with those who had a bachelor’s degree.

 * Degree completion date is based on the number of graduate courses completed as an undergraduate.
-Most students complete the master’s degree in one year, with some taking courses during the summer session.
+Some students complete the master’s degree in one year, while others take courses during the summer session.

 - GPA dependent on program